bearice/elixir-radius/README.md

 config :elixir_radius,
   included_dictionaries: ["rfc2865", "rfc2868", "rfc2869", "cisco"]
 ```

+NOTE: By default, this library will compile all known vendors, which is quite slow, but had maxium compatibility with old versions.
+If you dont need them, please use above config to select what to be compiled.

 You can also add your own dictionaries by providing the paths to `:elixir_radius` in `:extra_dictionaries`